francopub/francopub.github.io/projects/_posts/2016-12-17-GradeYouLater.markdown

 ### Description

-Play around with the project here: [https://francofaa.github.io/GradeYouLater/](https://francofaa.github.io/GradeYouLater/).
+Play around with the project [here](https://francofaa.github.io/GradeYouLater/).
 Explore the code [here on Github](https://github.com/francofaa/GradeYouLater/).

 The user enters in the student name, assignment name, and total possible points.
 The user then tallies using the big plus and minus buttons.